QuiltMC/rfcs/structure/0062-quilt-community-collab.md

 ### Project Roles

-Informal roles may be created and granted to Program members that are contributing to (or participating in) Program-related projects.
+Project-specific roles may be created and granted to Program members that are contributing to (or participating in) Program-related projects.
 The definition of these roles will depend on the project in question, and they'll be created or granted on an as-needed basis.

+These roles aren't detailed in this RFC, as they don't impact how the Program functions.

 ### Invitees